verilog-indeed/gowin_fpga_tutorials/gowin_empu/README.md

 			);
 	end structural;

-(VHDL tip: entity work.<entity_name> is a lifesaver, but you can also use the component-based instantiation if you really want to, Gowin IDE automatically adds all VHDL files to the "work" library)
+(VHDL tip: entity work.entity_name is a lifesaver, but you can also use the component-based instantiation if you really want to, Gowin IDE automatically adds all VHDL files to the "work" library)

-### Instantiating the PLL
+### **Instantiating the PLL**

 You can increase the MCU's clock up to 80MHz with the use of a PLL or phase-locked loop.
 It is an analog component that can multiply and divide frequency to generate an output clock that is a rational multiple of the input clock's frequency.